-Those interested in pursuing full or partial online study of addiction counseling at the associate's degree level have a few options available to them, including an Associate of Applied Science in Human Services Technology with a concentration in substance abuse and an Associate of Science in Addictions Counseling.
-Addiction counseling associate's degree programs are generally available in a hybrid format, and some classes are available for distance learning; however, the bulk of the coursework takes place on campus.
-In cases where all the courses are delivered online, students may still usually have to participate in hands-on practical learning experiences at a specific site.
+Those interested in studying addiction counseling online at the associate's degree level have a few options available to them, including an Associate of Applied Science in Human Services Technology with a concentration in substance abuse and an Associate of Science in Addictions Counseling.
+These associate's degree programs are generally available in a hybrid format, with most of the coursework completed on campus with some distance-learning classes.
+In fully online programs, students may still be required to participate in in-person hands-on practical learning experiences.

-Students learn about addiction theories, psychology, group counseling and pharmacology.
-Some programs give individuals the training needed to apply for a credential as a Certified Substance Abuse Counselor (CSAC) or a Certified Criminal Justice Addictions Professional (CCJP).
-However, associate's degree programs alone typically do not satisfy state licensure requirements for counselors; students may need to move on to a bachelor's degree program in the subject.
+In these programs, students learn about addiction theories, psychology, group counseling and pharmacology.
+Some programs provide the training needed to apply for Certified Substance Abuse Counselor (CSAC) or Certified Criminal Justice Addictions Professional (CCJP) credentials.
+However, associate's degree programs alone typically do not satisfy state licensure requirements for counselors; students may need to move on to bachelor's or master's degree programs in the subject.

 Though online associate's degree programs may not solely focus on addiction counseling, programs generally cover the fundamentals in addiction and counseling.
 Students should expect to learn about basics in communication, psychology, addiction science and human behavior.

 The specific nature of online learning will vary among associate's degree programs.
 Some schools offer their courses through an online classroom where students can work on their own schedule as they access course materials.
 Other schools offer a blended style of online classroom and a series of live, broadcasted online discussions and lectures that must be attended at a specific time.
 Software like LearnLinc and Moodle may be used.